 Discover the Capitals of Poland

 All Kantors are reliable and reputable (except airport or railway stations which are too expensive)?
 Well, this is true but read also below.

-There are sadly quite a lot of Kantors that scam their customers applying outrageously low buying rates.
+There is quite a lot of Kantor's that scam their customers by applying outrageously low buying rates.
 They are easy to identify and to avoid - just remember to check the rate table carefully.

 To identify an honest "Kantor", always pay attention that it should display TWO rates for each currency - selling and buying rate.
-You will get the lower (buying) rate.
+You will get a lower (buying) rate.

 If there is only ONE rate displayed for a currency, it is most likely an effort to cheat distracted or gullible tourists.

 The rate displayed is the selling rate, while you will be paid a much lower buying rate (losing 30% or so of your money) which is displayed somewhere else in small print.
 Avoid such places like plague.

 The most notorious of those tourist traps are those with big signs labeled "change" or "change/Kantor" and a very visible blue or yellow-orange "modern" outfit, located in central places.